build-on-aws/content/posts/zero-dataloss-dr-using-rds/index.md

 The Hybrid Cloud Native Amazon Aurora backups are continuous and based on its intelligent storage clustered setup and how data changes are recorded, due to this we should be able to restore an Aurora database with no data loss as there is no transaction log backup needed, the transactions are part of the data persisted to disk across all 3 AZs mentioned earlier.

 To restore a RDS Cloud Enabled database would need a restore of the full backup + incremental backup(s) + for Cloud Enabled database the roll forward of the transaction logs.
 Potentially the RPO using Amazon Cloud Enabled RDS backups would be 5 minutes at most (the cadence of transaction log backups).
+This would only be applicable if not using Multi AZ to reinstate the database.

 To restore a RDS Hybrid Cloud Native database would need a restore of the full backup + incremental backup(s), there are no transaction logs to restore, we should expect an RPO of 0 i.e. no data loss.